Facebook Analytics is a powerful platform (with a mobile app version) that rivals Google Analytics.

 It requires a working knowledge of Business Manager, if you’re not familiar with it, read our guide here.

-Within Business Manager navigate to the Measure & Report Menu and select Analytics:
+Within Business Manager navigate to the Analyze & Report section and select Analytics:

-Next, you’ll see a list of your business pages and pixels.
+Next, you’ll see a list of your private groups, pages, and pixels.

-Using just one page or pixel will be of very limited use though, we want to look at the big picture and follow users across all our channels.
+Analyzing just one page or pixel on its own will be of very limited use, instead, we want to look at the big picture and follow users across all our channels.

-Although this step looks simple, often the assets you require won’t appear unless you are the account owner of the relevant pages and pixels.
+Although this step looks simple, often the assets you require won’t appear unless you have admin access for the relevant pages and pixels.

 That means agencies and contractors need to take an extra step at this stage.